lamba92/bayesian-net-project/README.md

 `Variable Elimination` (VE) is a simple and general exact inference algorithm in probabilistic graphical models, such as Bayesian Networks.
 It can be used for estimation of conditional or marginal distributions over a subset of variables and for the inference of the `Maximum A posteriori Probability` (MAP) state.

-The algorithm has an exponential time complexity, but could be efficient in practice for the low-width tree graphs, if the proper elimination order is used (which is a NP-hard problem).
+The algorithm has an exponential time complexity, but can be efficient in practice for low tree-width graphs, if the proper elimination order is found (which is a NP-hard problem).

-To find a variable elimination order we use heuristics.
+Heuristics may be used to find a Variable Elimination order.

 ### Heuristics

 The data structure used to find a variable elimination order is called **Moral Graph**.
-In graph theory, a Moral Graph is used to find the equivalent undirected form of a directed acyclic graph.
+In graph theory, a Moral Graph is used to find the equivalent undirected form of a Directed Acyclic Graph.

 The moralized counterpart of a Directed Acyclic Graph is formed by adding edges between all pairs of nodes that have a common child, and then making all edges in the graph undirected.